FalconSlayer51/TaskApp/README.md

 **Workspaces as tenancy.** Every task belongs to one `workspaceId`.
 The client sends `X-Workspace-Id` on API calls; list, board, and analytics only show data for the selected workspace.
 Users get a personal workspace at registration; shared workspaces are added via membership rows, not by copying tasks.

-**Sharing without email.** Invites look up existing accounts (`GET .../directory`, `POST .../invites` with `userId`).
-No SMTP, no magic links.
-Owners add people from Settings; invitees see the new workspace in the switcher after polling (~15s) or on tab focus.

 **One board, many views.** List and kanban read the same task collection for the current workspace.
 Assignee is metadata on the task (`assigneeId`), not a separate inbox on the assignee’s personal workspace.
 To see assigned work, switch to the shared workspace.

-**Collaboration refresh.** No WebSockets or SSE.
-TanStack Query polls workspace-scoped queries every 15 seconds and refetches on window focus.
-Mutations invalidate the caller’s cache immediately; other users may lag until the next poll — document tells users to refresh if status looks stale.

 **Auth and CORS.** Stateless JWT in `Authorization`.
 Single allowed frontend origin via `CLIENT_ORIGIN`.
 Passwords hashed with bcrypt; API validates all input with Zod before controllers run.